lfonsecac/dbt-certification-project/docs/challenges/17_add_marts_core_models/17_add_marts_core_models.md

 # Exercise:

 ## Add Marts Models (Core)
+This is the layer where everything comes together and we start to arrange all of our `atoms` (staging models) and `molecules` (intermediate models) into full-fledged cells that identity and purpose.

+You can check [dbt docs](https://docs.getdbt.com/best-practices/how-we-structure/4-marts) for more details about marts.

 ## Task: Create dimension and fact tables
 The goal is to implement the models that are represented on the Snowflake Schema below.